 A: Visit http://www.huntingtonny.gov/cda to register yourself to receive email notifications.

 Q: I just received notification of an affordable housing lottery, what is the first step?

 A: The first step is determining if you are eligible for an affordable unit.
 The guidelines are different for affordable senior developments, non-age-restricted first-time homebuyer developments, ownership and rental.
 Each development has its own set of guidelines.
 Reading the guidelines carefully to determine if you are eligible will save you time and money (there is a nominal administrative entry fee for each lottery).

 Q: I've read the guidelines and believe I'm eligible, what now?

 A: If you believe you are eligible, complete the Lottery Entrance Form for that affordable housing development and submit it along with your administrative fee, by the prescribed deadline to Huntington Community Development Agency.
-The Lottery Entrance Forms and Guidelines will be posted at the Town's website and can be downloaded.
+The Lottery Entrance Forms and Guidelines will be posted at the Town's website all forms will need to be submitted online.

 Q: How do I confirm that I will be included in the lottery?

 A: Lottery Entrance Forms that are completed and submitted on or before the deadline will be reviewed by the Huntington Community Development Agency.
 Agency staff will screen the Entrance Forms to determine basic eligibility for the lottery.
 The last names and first initial of lottery participants will be posted one week before the lottery on the Town's web site.
 This is an opportunity for applicants to confirm their inclusion in the lottery.
 The Agency reserves the right to delay posting the list, if necessary, due to the volume of applicants.